SRamireddygari/cmsc388j-fall22/projects/p1/README.md

 ## Submission & Grading

 Compress a `p1` directory into a .zip file containing `practice.py` and `test_practice.py` and submit it on ELMS after testing thoroughly; all of your work should be in this module.
+Do **not** include your virtual environment in your submission.

-There are 16 public tests, and each will be worth 10 points.
+There are **160** possible points: 16 public tests worth 10 points each.

 If your submission doesn't have the `practice.py` and `test_practice.py` files, 20 points will be deducted from your score.
-Do not include your virtual environment in your submission.
+If you include your virtual environment in your submission, 20 points will be deducted from your score.
-Doing so will result in a deduction of 20 points.